sbrzo01alternate1-cell/Samuel-Brzozowski-Cisco-Networking-Abilities/README.md

 # Module 2 Local Traffic & Segregation (Weeks 4–6)
 5. VLANs (Virtual Local Area Networks)

+First some questions to be answered about VLANs.

+Here is my description for the lab VLANs

+Here is my lab for the VLANs

-6. Trunking & Inter-VLAN Routing
+7. Trunking & Inter-VLAN Routing
-7. Layer 3 Switches
+8. Layer 3 Switches

 # Module 3: Connecting to the Outside World (Weeks 7–9)
 8. Static Routing & Default Routes